 A family's annual income is used to determine their income eligibility for the public housing program and is also used to calculate the amount of the family's rent payment.
 The PHA will use the policies and methods described in this chapter to ensure that only income-eligible families receive assistance and that no family pays more or less rent than is required under the regulations.
 This chapter describes HUD regulations and PHA policies related to these topics in three parts as follows:

 Part I: Annual Income.
-HUD regulations specify the sources of income to include and exclude to arrive at a family's annual income.
+HUD regulations specify the sources of income which are excluded from the family's annual income.
 These requirements and PHA policies for calculating annual income are found in Part I.